Atlantic Shores South

 Atlantic City Convention Center, 1 Convention Blvd, Atlantic City, NJ 08401

-Virtual public meeting format: During each virtual meeting, BOEM will provide an overview presentation, after which members of the public may make formal oral public statements for the record.
-All lines will be muted during the meeting until individuals are called on by the meeting facilitator to provide comments in front of all attendees.
-Attendees can ask clarifying questions to BOEM staff through the webinar Q&A function, which will be addressed after the public statements.
+Virtual public meeting format: During each virtual meeting, BOEM provided an overview presentation, after which members of the public made formal oral public statements for the record.
 All comments and questions received during the public meeting will be part of the public record.

 Lease OCS-A 0499 was auctioned on November 15, 2015 through a competitive lease sale and executed with US Wind, Inc in March 2016.